-If a product does not operate as warranted during the applicable warranty period, TRENDnet shall reserve the right, at its expense, to repair or replace the defective product or part and deliver an equivalent product or part to the customer.
-The repair/replacement unit's warranty continues from the original date of purchase.
-All products that are replaced become the property of TRENDnet.
+If a product does not operate as warranted above during the applicable warranty period, TRENDnet shall, at its option and expense, repair the defective product or deliver to customer an equivalent product to replace the defective item.
+All products that are replaced will become the property of TRENDnet.
 Replacement products may be new or reconditioned.
-TRENDnet does not issue refunds or credit.
-Please contact the point-of-purchase for their return policies.